 Every situation has its own benefits and disadvantages.
 The ever-growing cannabis industry is certainly no different.
 First of all, we’ll take a look at the possible downsides of growing and processing massive amounts of marijuana.

 Some methods of cannabis cultivation and processing use a great deal of electricity.
-By some accounts, an indoor growing facility can use as much as 150 kilowatt-hours per square foot each year.
+By some accounts, an indoor growing facility can use as much as 150 kilowatt-hours per square foot each year compared to outdoor cultivation.
 For comparison, the average American household uses about 11,000 kilowatt-hours per year overall .

 On the other hand, standard product manufacturing facilities consume around 95 kilowatt-hours of electricity per square foot annually.
 They also use about 536,000 BTUs of natural gas per square foot each year .
 That’s on the lower end of the spectrum.